BaiyangZhang/BaiyangZhang.github.io/_posts/2024-07-15-Constructing-a-Finite-Tension-Domain-Wall-in-4D-Part-II.md

 }
 $$

-It inspires us to define a new Hamiltonian in exatly the same fashion,
+It inspires us to define a new Hamiltonian in exactly the same fashion,

 $$
 \mathcal{H} := \mathcal{D}_ {v_ {0}}^{\dagger} \hat{\mathcal{H}} \mathcal{D}_ {v_ {0}}.